Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Introduction

 \section{Introduction}

-Automatic music transcription (AMT) aims to generate a symbolic music representation given some input, most commonly an audio signal\cite{8588423}.
-The generated symbolic music representation is often inspired by MIDI, with notes being represented by their start time (onset), release time (offset), pitch, and loudness (velocity).
-An AMT algorithm therefore aims to predict one or more of these features from the given input.
-Various MIR tasks such as music search (indexing, recommendation), automatic music accompaniment, and music generation benefit from the symbolic music representation given by an AMT algorithm\cite{8588423, 10.1561/1500000042}.
-High-quality AMT systems also enable the creation of new datasets\cite{zhang2022atepp, Kong-2022} which can be used for a variety of MIR tasks.
+Automatic music transcription (AMT) is the process of converting a music recording (typically an audio recording) into a symbolic representation (such as MIDI or sheet music) using computational methods~\cite{8588423}.
+AMT is a cross-modal task that bridges audio and symbolic music processing and is a fundamental task in music information retrieval (MIR).
+The generated symbolic music representation is often inspired by MIDI, with notes represented by their onset (start time), offset (release time), pitch, and velocity (loudness).
+Various MIR tasks, such as music search (indexing, recommendation), automatic music accompaniment, and music generation, benefit from the symbolic music representation produced by an AMT algorithm~\cite{8588423,10.1561/1500000042}.
+AMT systems also facilitate the creation of new datasets~\cite{zhang2022atepp,Kong-2022}, which can support a range of MIR tasks.

+Although audio-based methods have been the primary focus of past AMT research, transcription from visual information, either alone or in combination with audio, presents an interesting approach to exploring cross-modal mappings, particularly in linking finely controlled gestures/movements with musical actions.
+Learning these mappings is valuable not only for AMT itself but also as an intermediate representation for tasks that connect motion to music-making, such as music learning tools that could provide feedback during a performance.